An interview with Alex Calicchia, Founder & President of Hive Partners.

 With the increasing speed and digitalization of business, creative teams are under a lot of pressure to deliver projects - faster, better and in higher volumes.
 With this interview series, we learn how creative leaders can succeed even under these circumstances and we share their advice with others in the field.

 In this interview, we converse with Alexander Calicchia, Founder & President of Hive Partners, who has 25 years executive experience in the financial services sector as both strategic planner and project manager.
 Prior to this, he held senior leadership positions at Capital One and regional banks such as Amegy Bank and MidSouth Bank.
-In those positions he's built internal creative agencies from scratch, grown creative teams, and driven marketing strategy — all while working past internal challenges.
+In those positions he's built internal creative agencies from scratch, grown creative teams, and driven marketing and MarTech strategy — all while working past internal challenges.
 His creative agencies became strategic partners for their larger organizations.
 Here's his outlook on what it takes to lead an internal creative team to success.

-Alex also contributed to our free ebook, The Definitive Guide to Building a World-Class Internal Creative Agency.
+Alex also contributed to our free eBook, The Definitive Guide to Building a World-Class Internal Creative Agency.

 On the challenges of marketing